NeuroGum Review: Use, Safety, and Science-Backed Benefits

 An illustration showing a sun with a coffee bean underneath it on the left, and a moon with an X-ed out coffee bean underneath it on the right, advising against evening caffeine use to protect sleep quality.

-Daily caps and safety
+Daily limits and safety

-• That’s up to ~10 standard pieces (40 mg each) or ~4 Extra Strength pieces (100 mg each)—but most people need far less.
+Keep total daily caffeine at or below approximately 400 mg from all sources (FDA caffeine safety Q&A).
+That's up to about 10 standard pieces (40 mg each) or 4 Extra Strength pieces (100 mg each), though most people need far less.

 Quick reference table (caffeine totals)

-PiecesStandard (40 mg ea)Extra Strength (100 mg ea)
+PiecesStandard (40 mg each)Extra Strength (100 mg each)

 140 mg100 mg